MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 - $true: Users can't report quarantined messages from quarantine.
 - $false: Users can report quarantined messages from quarantine.
 This is the default value.

+This parameter is meaningful only the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: Boolean